sweetest-framework/sweetest/GUIDELINES.md

 Using `sut` as a name is both convenient and outlines the importance of this variable (as it's also the only steps class referenced).
 And by using the `LoginViewModelIntegrationSteps` it becomes apparent that this test is going to act on the `LoginViewModel` which is somehow integrated with its underlying dependencies.

+This of course only makes sense when there is just one steps class in the test class.
+We'll follow up on other cases when there are multiple steps classes.

-### Requiring steps without defining a variable
+#### Requiring steps without defining a variable:

-In some cases you might need to reference a steps class but you don't need to have any variable that holds an instance to it.
+In some cases you might want to include a steps class but don't need to have any variable that holds an instance to it.
 In cases like these simply use the `requireSteps` function in the configuration:

 ```
 override fun configure() = super.configure()
     .requireSteps<LoginViewModelIntegrationSteps>()
 ```

-You might need this when you don't call any functions or properties of the steps class, but the steps class adds configuration and/or behavior to the test system.
+Might be useful when you don't call any functions or properties of the steps class, but just want the steps class to add some configuration and/or behavior to the test system.

 ## WIP: